levictoria0117/lecture_9-1/README.md

-# lecture_9-1
+# Lecture 9-1: An Intro to Github

-A test repository to learn about github repos
+This repository stores some test Github files.